-I use a PC.
-I’ve used Sony Sound Forge to cut my audio, fix plosives, level the sound, etc. I like the software fine and if I upgraded, I’d probably like it even better.
-Once I have my clips prepared, I arrange them and add whatever music I’m using in Adobe Premiere Pro.
+I used a PC.
+I used Sony Sound Forge to cut my audio, fix plosives, level the sound, etc. Once I had my clips prepared, I arranged them and add whatever music I’m using in Adobe Premiere Pro.
 Yep.
 That’s video editing software.
 It’s not the way most podcasters would approach this, but alas I am not alone.
-I’m certain I could mix what I need to mix in Sound Forge if I took to time to figure it out.
-I’m just doing what I know because it’s easier.
+I was starting with what I knew how to do.

 I’ve never used it, but Audacity is free and available on multiple platforms.
 I know people who use it and they tell me that it is sufficient for their needs as a podcaster.
 There’s something to be said for free and simple for those who are just beginning.